tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 --- abstract

-This document makes several prescriptions regarding the following key exchange methods in TLS, most of which have been superceded by better options:
+This document makes several prescriptions regarding the following key exchange methods in TLS, most of which have been superseded by better options:

-1. The document deprecates the use of RSA key exchange in TLS.
+1. This document deprecates the use of RSA key exchange in TLS.

-2. Further, it limits the use of Diffie Hellman key exchange over a finite field,  such as to avoid known vulnerabilities or improper security properties.
+2. It limits the use of Diffie Hellman key exchange over a finite field to avoid known vulnerabilities and improper security properties.

-3. And lastly, it discourages the use of static elliptic curve Diffie Hellman cipher suites.
+3. It discourages the use of static elliptic curve Diffie Hellman cipher suites.

 --- middle

 # Introduction

-TLS supports a variety of key exchange algorithms, including RSA and Diffie Hellman over a finite field, as well as elliptic curve Diffie Hellman (ECDH).
+TLS supports a variety of key exchange algorithms, including RSA, Diffie Hellman over a finite field, and elliptic curve Diffie Hellman (ECDH).

 Diffie Hellman key exchange, over any group, comes in ephemeral and non-ephemeral varieties.
 Non-ephemeral DH algorithms use static DH public keys included in the authenticating peer's certificate; see {{?RFC4492}} for discussion.
 In contrast, ephemeral DH algorithms use ephemeral DH public keys sent in the handshake and authenticated by the peer's certificate.
-Ephemeral and non-ephemeral finite field DH algorithms are called DHE and DH, respectively, and ephemeral and non-ephemeral elliptic curve DH algorithms are called ECDHE and ECDH, respectively {{?RFC4492}}.
+Ephemeral and non-ephemeral finite field DH algorithms are called DHE and DH  (or FFDHE and FFDH), respectively, and ephemeral and non-ephemeral elliptic curve DH algorithms are called ECDHE and ECDH, respectively {{?RFC4492}}.

 In general, non-ephemeral cipher suites are not recommended due to their lack of forward secrecy.
 However, as demonstrated by the {{Raccoon}} attack on finite-field DH, public key reuse, either via non-ephemeral cipher suites or reused keys with ephemeral cipher suites, can lead to timing side channels that may leak connection secrets.
 For elliptic curve DH, invalid curve attacks similarly exploit secret reuse in order to break security {{ICA}}, further demonstrating the risk of reusing public keys.
-While both side channels can be avoided in implementations, experience shows that in practice, implementations may fail to thwart such attacks due to the complexity of the required mitigations.
+While both side channels can be avoided in implementations, experience shows that in practice, implementations may fail to thwart such attacks due to the complexity and number of the required mitigations.

-Additionally, RSA key exchange suffers from security problems that are independent of implementation choices, as well as problems that stem purely from the difficulty of implementing security countermeasures correctly.
+Additionally, RSA key exchange suffers from security problems that are independent of implementation choices as well as problems that stem purely from the difficulty of implementing security countermeasures correctly.

 At a rough glance, the problems affecting FFDHE are as follows:

-1. FFDHE suffers from interoperability problems, because there is no mechanism for negotiating the group size, and some implementations only support small group sizes; see {{!RFC7919}}, Section 1.
+1. FFDHE suffers from interoperability problems because there is no mechanism for negotiating the group size, and some implementations only support small group sizes (see {{!RFC7919}}, Section 1).

-2. In practice, some operators use 1024 bit FFDHE groups, since this is the maximum size that ensures wide support; see {{!RFC7919}}, Section 1.
+2. In practice, some operators use 1024-bit FFDHE groups since this is the maximum size that ensures wide support (see {{!RFC7919}}, Section 1).
 This size leaves only a small security margin vs. the current discrete log record, which stands at 795 bits {{DLOG795}}.

-3. Expanding on the previous point, a handful of very large computations would allow cheaply decrypting a relatively large fraction of FFDHE traffic
+3. Expanding on the previous point, just a handful of very large computations allow an attacker to cheaply decrypt a relatively large fraction of FFDHE traffic (namely, traffic encrypted using particular standardized groups) {{weak-dh}}.
-{{weak-dh}}.

 4. When secrets are not fully ephemeral, FFDHE suffers from the {{Raccoon}} side channel attack.
-Note that FFDH is inherently vulnerable to the Raccoon attack, unless constant-time mitigations are employed.
+(Note that FFDH is inherently vulnerable to the Raccoon attack unless constant-time mitigations are employed.)

-5. FFDHE groups may have small subgroups, which may enable several attacks
+5. FFDHE groups may have small subgroups, which enables several attacks
 {{subgroups}}.

-And the problems affecting RSA key exchange are as follows:
+The problems affecting RSA key exchange are as follows:

 1. RSA key exchange offers no forward secrecy, by construction.

 2. RSA key exchange may be vulnerable to Bleichenbacher's attack {{BLEI}}.
-Experience shows that variants of this attack arise every few years, because implementing the relevant countermeasure correctly is difficult; see
+Experience shows that variants of this attack arise every few years because implementing the relevant countermeasure correctly is difficult (see
-{{ROBOT}}, {{NEW-BLEI}}, {{DROWN}}.
+{{ROBOT}}, {{NEW-BLEI}}, {{DROWN}}).

-3. In addition to the above point, there is no convenient mechanism in TLS for domain separation of keys.
-Therefore, a single endpoint that is vulnerable to Bleichenbacher's attack would affect all endpoints sharing the same RSA key; see
+3. In addition to the above point, there is no convenient mechanism in TLS for the domain separation of keys.
+Therefore, a single endpoint that is vulnerable to Bleichenbacher's attack would affect all endpoints sharing the same RSA key (see
-{{XPROT}}, {{DROWN}}.
+{{XPROT}}, {{DROWN}}).

-Given these problems, this document updates {{!RFC4346}}, {{!RFC5246}}, {{!RFC4162}}, {{!RFC6347}}, {{!RFC5932}}, {{!RFC5288}}, {{!RFC6209}}, {{!RFC6367}}, {{!RFC8422}}, {{!RFC5289}}, and {{!RFC5469}} to deprecate cipher suites with key reuse, prohibiting and discouraging their use.
+Given these problems, this document updates {{!RFC4346}}, {{!RFC5246}},
+{{!RFC4162}}, {{!RFC6347}}, {{!RFC5932}}, {{!RFC5288}}, {{!RFC6209}}, {{!RFC6367}},
+{{!RFC8422}}, {{!RFC5289}}, and {{!RFC5469}} to deprecate cipher suites with key reuse.

 ## Requirements